kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 curl -verbose --location --insecure --header "Host: gloo.example.com" $(glooctl proxy url --port='http')
 ```

-Terminating SSL Traffic at AWS NLB with a virtual service that redirects HTTP to HTTPS.
-See the guide to (https redirects)[https://docs.solo.io/gloo-edge/latest/guides/traffic_management/request_processing/https_redirect/] for more information.
+Terminating SSL Traffic at AWS NLB with a virtual service redirects from HTTP to HTTPS.
+See the guide for [https redirects]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/https_redirect" %}}) for more information on configuration.

 ## Load Balancer Annotations